 The U.S. Department of Education announced how much each state is set to receive from a nearly $3 billion pot of money allocated from the CARES Act, to support the current needs of students and schools amid COVID-19 school closures.

-STATE GEER FUND COMPONENT OF EDUCATION STABILIZATION FUND
+STATE GOVERNOR’S EDUCATION RELIEF FUND COMPONENT OF EDUCATION STABILIZATION FUND

 (Based on the CARES Act)